From Local to Global: A Graph RAG Approach to Query-Focused Summarization: Results

-\textit{Community summaries vs. source texts.} When comparing community summaries to source texts using Graph RAG, community summaries generally provided a small but consistent improvement in answer comprehensiveness and diversity, except for root-level summaries.
-Intermediate-level summaries in the Podcast dataset and low-level community summaries in the News dataset achieved comprehensiveness win rates of 57\% and 64\%, respectively.
-Diversity win rates were 57\% for Podcast intermediate-level summaries and 60\% for News low-level community summaries. \autoref{tab:community summaries} also illustrates the scalability advantages of Graph RAG compared to source text summarization: for low-level community summaries (\textbf{C3}), Graph RAG required 26-33\% fewer context tokens, while for root-level community summaries (\textbf{C0}), it required over 97\% fewer tokens.
-For a modest drop in performance compared with other global methods, root-level Graph RAG offers a highly efficient method for the iterative question answering that characterizes sensemaking activity, while retaining advantages in comprehensiveness (72\% win rate) and diversity (62\% win rate) over na\"ive RAG.
+\textbf{Empowerment}.
+Empowerment comparisons showed mixed results for both global approaches versus vector RAG (\textbf{SS}) and GraphRAG approaches versus source text summarization (\textbf{TS}).
+Using an LLM to analyze LLM reasoning for this measure indicated that the ability to provide specific examples, quotes, and citations was judged to be key to helping users reach an informed understanding.
+Tuning element extraction prompts may help to retain more of these details in the GraphRAG index.

-\textit{Empowerment}.
-Empowerment comparisons showed mixed results for both global approaches versus na\"ive RAG (\textbf{SS}) and Graph RAG approaches versus source text summarization (\textbf{TS}).
-Ad-hoc LLM use to analyze LLM reasoning for this measure indicated that the ability to provide specific examples, quotes, and citations was judged to be key to helping users reach an informed understanding.
-Tuning element extraction prompts may help to retain more of these details in the Graph RAG index.
+\textbf{Community summaries vs. source texts}.
+When comparing community summaries to source texts using GraphRAG, community summaries generally provided a small but consistent improvement in answer comprehensiveness and diversity, except for root-level summaries.
+Intermediate-level summaries in the Podcast dataset and low-level community summaries in the News dataset achieved comprehensiveness win rates of 57\% (p\textless.001) and 64\% (p\textless.001), respectively.
+Diversity win rates were 57\% (p=.036) for Podcast intermediate-level summaries and 60\% (p\textless.001) for News low-level community summaries. \autoref{tab:community summaries} also illustrates the scalability advantages of GraphRAG compared to source text summarization: for low-level community summaries (\textbf{C3}), GraphRAG required 26-33\% fewer context tokens, while for root-level community summaries (\textbf{C0}), it required over 97\% fewer tokens.
+For a modest drop in performance compared with other global methods, root-level GraphRAG offers a highly efficient method for the iterative question answering that characterizes sensemaking activity, while retaining advantages in comprehensiveness (72\% win rate) and diversity (62\% win rate) over vector RAG.